Montana’s End-of-Life Registry

 You cannot file or change an advance directive online.
 To register a directive, you must be at least 18 years of age.

-- Complete the Montana End-of-Life Consumer Registration Agreement.
+- Complete the Montana End-of-Life Consumer Registration Agreement (Spanish version).
 Section B allows you to specify the level of privacy you want for your personal information.
 If you do not indicate which option you want, you will be assigned the standard privacy level:

 - Standard privacy – allows access by the person who filed the directive, registered health care providers and anyone with that person’s Social Security number, birth date and mother’s maiden name, or with the name and access code.